top of page

 Professional Art History

 The following is a list of all past professional experiences in the career of Michelle Sylliboy Mi'kmaq Artist.
 Each role has been unique and has contributed specific elements to their personal and professional development.
-For references or additional information about anything listed below, get in touch directly.
-Click on more above for updates thank you for visiting my website
+For additional information see linktree

 mock%20up%20cover%20front%20michelle_edi